educational-technology-collective/morf/docs/documentation/README.md

 ## Model Testing

-MORF provides interfaces for the evaluation of both predictive models and production rule analyses.

 Model evaluation is conducted by using the extracted features and trained models from the above steps.
 Holdout features and trained models are mounted in a directory structure documented below and consistent with MORF's input/output contract.

 Note that while there are several options for feature extraction and predictive model construction, there is only one method available for predictive model evaluation.
 This is because no matter how models are constructed, they are evaluated on held-out runs of the same courses used for training.
 No matter whether models are trained at the session, course, or overall level, they will be used to predict on features from the held-out datasets extracted using the method specified above, and these performance results are aggregated and returned to you.
-For more information on why we used this prediction architecture, see [cite our paper here].
+For more information on why we used this prediction architecture, see the MORF software paper in [publications](https://jpgard.github.io/morf/publications/).

 | Function name            | Description                    |
 | ------------------------ | ------------------------------ |